Order My Insurance Claims Report

 See what information Australian insurance companies know about your home and motor insurance claims history.

 General insurance companies are required to disclose to policy holders, in their Privacy Statements and Privacy Policies, the extent to which your personal information may be shared with other insurance companies, loss assessors, claims agents and insurance reference bureaus.
-IRS is an insurance reference bureau and is one of the key resources that insurance companies rely upon for sharing and verifying your insurance claims history across other insurers, to assist in clams management and detection of insurance fraud.
+IRS is an insurance reference bureau and is one of the key resources that insurance companies rely upon for sharing and verifying your insurance claims history across other insurers, to assist in claims management and detection of insurance fraud.

 This information may be used by insurers to validate information provided to them when quoting, assessing your claim or setting your premium.
 My Insurance Claims Report is based upon the aggregated home and motor claims records of the IRS home and motor claims database.